Verified compilation of space-efficient reversible circuits: Verification

-Theorem~\ref{thm:cleanup}, together with the fact that $\bcomp$ produces a well-formed circuit under disjointness constraints, gives us the corollary below that Boolean expression compilation with cleanup correctly reverses the changes to every bit except the target.
+Lemma~\ref{thm:cleanup}, together with the fact that $\bcomp$ produces a well-formed circuit under disjointness constraints, gives us our cleanup theorem below that Boolean expression compilation with cleanup correctly reverses the changes to every bit except the target.